spapadiamantis/3gm-wiki/Architecture.md

  ### Web Application

-The web application that is hosted at [3gm.papachristoumarios.me](https://3gm.papachristoumarios.me) is developed using the Flask Web Micro-framework.
+The web application that is hosted at [3gm.ellak.gr](https://3gm.ellak.gr/home) is developed using the Nodejs framework and Angular.
 The web application also comes with a RESTful API via which the information is accessible to via requests.

 <p align="center">